Kathleen1998/Online-Business-Insights/README.md

 # Online-Business-Insights

 Project Description: A summary of the project, the problem you were trying to solve, and the insights you aimed to uncover.
+Analyzed online sales data using SQL to identify key performance indicators and customer purchasing trends.
+Developed interactive dashboards in Tableau to visualize the data, providing stakeholders with real-time insights to optimize marketing strategies and inventory management.

 Data Source: Where did you get the data? (e.g., Kaggle, a public dataset, etc.)
 The source of my dataset comes from Kaggle.
 E-Commerce Data , it's a public dataset.
 "The UCI Machine Learning Repository has made this dataset containing actual transactions from 2010 and 2011."
 Also, ""This is a transnational data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
 Many customers of the company are wholesalers.""